sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/core.md

 #### Goals

-- **Monorepo performance**: At a P75 level, a synthetic repo of 15B will index in less than 30 minutes, indexed searches complete in < 2s and unindexed searches complete in < 10s
+- **Monorepo performance**: At a P75 level, a synthetic repo of 15GB will index in less than 30 minutes, indexed searches complete in < 2s and unindexed searches complete in < 10s
 - **Ranking**: We start tracking ranking quality, using selected search results as a proxy.
 - **Code host coverage**: Sourcegraph Cloud indexes public repositories globally from the most popular package hosts.

 #### Details

-**Monorepo performance**: is a recurrent pain point for large Enterprise customers.
-Having replicated large monorepo setups, and identified the Unindexed monorepo performance is still poor, and several facets of search on large monorepos cause significant load on gitserver.
+**Monorepo performance**: is a recurrent pain point for large enterprise customers.
+Having replicated large monorepo setups, and identified the unindexed monorepo performance is still poor, and several facets of search on large monorepos cause significant load on gitserver.

 **Ranking**: As a first step towards improving the ranking of our search results, we will start tracking the quality of search results, using the index of user-selected results as a proxy metric.
 Having this tracking in place will help measure the success of future improvements, and drive the areas of ranking we choose to focus on.